 Bottom-line, in many states, patients and consumers need to travel very far distances to access legal cannabis products.
 There is no doubt that this reduces sales overall, limits the success of state’s legal programs, and bolsters the black market.

 While the six factors discussed in this article directly affect the growth of cannabis industries in many states, they’re not the only factors in play, nor are they impacting every state.
 This is an industry filled with state-by-state nuances, and it is absolutely safe to say that no two states are alike.

 To stay up-to-date on all of these nuances, subscribe to the Cannabiz Media newsletter.

 Originally published 9/9/16.
-Updated 1/17/19.
+Updated 1/3/20.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
+She has been working with clients in the cannabis industry since 2015.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.